 - Debt troubles a regular occurrence

-- You fear losing your home/facing home foreclosure
+- You fear to lose your home/facing home foreclosure

 - Wage garnishment has been assigned to paychecks